-We are currently conducting a global Phase 3 development program and multiple Phase 2 clinical trials for rilparencel in subjects with moderate to severe diabetic kidney disease ("DKD").
-We also completed a Phase 1 clinical trial for rilparencel in subjects with CKD due to congenital anomalies of the kidney and urinary tract ("CAKUT") for which the last subject visit occurred in January 2023 and the clinical study report was submitted to the FDA in December 2023.
+We are currently conducting a global Phase 3 development program and one ongoing Phase 2 clinical trial for rilparencel in subjects with moderate to severe diabetic kidney disease ("DKD").
+We also completed a Phase 1 clinical trial for rilparencel in subjects with CKD due to congenital anomalies of the kidney and urinary tract ("CAKUT") for which the last subject visit occurred in January 2023 and the clinical study report was submitted to the United States Food and Drug Administration ("FDA") in December 2023.
 Rilparencel has, to date, been generally well tolerated by subjects with moderate to severe CKD in Phase 1 and 2 clinical testing.